-Jack Fritscher’ American Men
+Jack Fritscher’s American Men

 A British Coffee-Table Photobook of American Images